 Make pricing transparent

 Studies show that unexpected charges are the number one cause of shopping cart abandonment.
 Oneupweb found that 95.5% of online shoppers felt clear pricing and shipping information was critical to making a purchase.
 Forrester found that 44% of ecommerce carts are abandoned because of high shipping costs, 25% of carts are abandoned because the product costs more than expected, and that 22% are abandoned because the shipping costs were listed too late.
 As we mentioned in the first part of our series, should you decide to offer free shipping, free returns or any other incentive, advertise it loud and clear.
 But if you don’t, or if there’s any other significant additional charge, make it obvious as soon as the consumer selects the item.
 Forcing them to go through the whole checkout process before learning the grand total will only generate frustration and resentment.

 Just because a customer abandoned their cart doesn’t mean they’re lost forever.
 Particularly if you’re taking care to optimise your ecommerce site in the ways we’ve outlined, there’s a chance that your customer may return.
 Send a follow up email asking if the customer is still interested in the product.
 The email can suggest other related products and advertise incentives like discount codes.
 Have a simple and straightforward call to action that will allow the user to click a button to pick up the purchase where they left off.
 This shows them that you’re paying attention and are willing to do what it takes to facilitate the process.

-Online shopping cart abandonment is the major obstacle to ecommerce success.
-Optimise your online store and clear the way for your customers to push that cart all the way through checkout.
+Online shopping cart abandonment is a major obstacle to ecommerce success.
+Optimise your online store and keep customers pushing that cart all the way through checkout.